mdjones/EmHonaiseDaisySP/projects/2CQ/README.md

 * Octave knob: Select the octave.
 * Mask knob: Select the scale mask.
 * V/OCT.
 IN: Channel V/OCT. input.
 Voltage outside of the 0-5 V will be ignored.
 * Gate IN: Gate ins for each channel.
+I have tested it down to 500us, the lowest Contour 1 will go (Step 8 is 50 us)
 * Gate OUT: Gate out for each channel.
 If there is no gate input a gate will be emitted if the note changes.
 Otherwise a gate will be emitted whenever an input gate is recieved.